xen-project/xen/docs/misc/xl-network-configuration.markdown

   * `rtl8139` (default) -- Realtek RTL8139
   * `e1000` -- Intel E1000
-  * in principal any device supported by your device model
+  * in principle any device supported by your device model

 ### vifname